Last Updated: 10/09/2024

 Rationale and Abstract

-Mozambique faces a significant malaria burden, with 10.3 million cases reported in 2021.
+Mozambique is among the ten countries with the highest burden of malaria worldwide, with an estimated 10.4 million cases in 2022.
 Malaria transmission is highly heterogeneous across the country, with a high burden in the north and a very low burden in the south, therefore requiring different strategies for effective control and potential elimination.
-The GenMoz project (NCT05306067, March 2021-Feb 2024) has operationalized a functional malaria molecular surveillance (MMS) to:
+The GenMoz project (NCT05306067, March 2021-Feb 2024) has operationalized a functional malaria molecular surveillance (MMS) system based on targeted amplicon sequencing to generate reliable and reproducible genomic data and build technical capacities in the country.
+These efforts allowed us to:

 – Analyze malaria transmission patterns to identify hotspots and distinguish between local and imported cases.